 New England is one of the most historic and culturally rich regions of the USA.
 The region was one of the earliest English settlements in the “New World” following the arrival of the Pilgrims, who set sail from England aboard the Mayflower in 1620 in search of religious freedom.
 By the late 18th century, the British colonies of New England were among the first to demonstrate ambitions of independence from the British Crown; one of the most notable demonstrations was the Boston Tea Party of 1773.
 The American Revolutionary war broke out shortly after in 1775 and the Declaration of Independence was signed and adopted by the Continental Congress on July 4, 1776.
 In the 19th century, New England also played a fundamental role in the movement to abolish slavery.

 New Englanders love their food and take full advantage of the rich regional produce.
 There’s nothing quite like apple cider during the fall, pancakes with real maple syrup, a clambake on the beach or some Yankee pot roast on a cold night.
 New England has many quintessential foods that have ties to the early settlers and colonialists, as well as the land itself.
 Think of blueberries, cranberries and lobster — it’s hard to imagine a New England dish without one of them.
 Then there are clams, the vital ingredient for New England’s very own clam chowder, and the summer classic, fried clams.
 Fresh organic fruit and produce grown on family farms are used to make pumpkin, peach and apple pies, or corn and crabmeat bisque.
-A wide choice of artisan cheeses and breads are available, and there are also a number of microbreweries, distilleries and vineyards to be explored throughout the region.
+A wide choice of artisan cheeses and breads are available, and there are also many microbreweries, distilleries and vineyards to be explored throughout the region.

 Did you know?